Kiffhost/exalted-scripture-understanding/Charms/Lunar/Dexterity/Subterfuge/Silent Swooping Owl.md

 Prerequisite Charms:
   - "[[Elusive Prey Approach]]"
 ---
+*Utterly in control of her body’s slightest involuntary acts, the Lunar makes no sound save when she wishes to.*
-*!!Utterlyincontrolofherbody’sslightestinvoluntaryacts,the!! !!Lunarmakesnosoundsavewhenshewishesto.Anyactions!! she takes with any Attribute become perfectly silent for this Charm’s duration, undetectable by hearing-based rolls.*
+Any actions she takes with any Attribute become perfectly silent for this Charm’s duration, undetectable by hearing-based rolls.
-Indirect consequences of her action are still audible: If she !!dischargesafirewand,itwillmakenosound,buthervictim’s!! cry of pain or the sound of ignited scenery burning will.
+Indirect consequences of her action are still audible: If she discharges a fire wand, it will make no sound, but her victim’s cry of pain or the sound of ignited scenery burning will.